NinjaTrader Automated Trading by Algo Futures Trader

 January 5, 2025 by AFT

-I was recently asked, “What win percentage do your algos achieve?”
-This is a broad and open-ended question—and a good one but not a great one.
-It would not be a question a pro trader or a fund manager would ask me.
-They would ask about NAV, % profit, drawdown, etc., or better, what expectancy your systems have, then dive into preferences of win ratio and RR, etc. Let’s take a moment to put it into perspective.
+I was recently asked, “What win ratio percentage do your algos achieve?”
+This is a broad and open-ended question.
+It is a good question, but not a great one.
+It is not the kind of question a professional trader or fund manager would usually ask.
+They would be more likely to ask about NAV, percentage return, drawdown, or, better still, expectancy—and then discuss win ratio, risk-reward, and system preference from there.

-AFT (Algo Trading Framework) is a comprehensive tool designed with preconfigured turnkey systems, giving traders a ready-made solution to start trading effectively.
-However, it also offers the flexibility for traders to invent, configure, or even code their own algo rules.
-With its vast range of off-the-shelf features, there isn’t just one answer to what a system can achieve—it’s simply too expansive.
-The permutations are nearly endless, allowing traders to experiment and refine their setups for years if they choose.
+AFT (Algo Trading Framework) is a comprehensive trading framework with preconfigured turnkey systems that give traders a ready-made starting point.
+At the same time, it also allows traders to configure, combine, and even code their own system rules.
+With such a broad range of features and flexibility, there is no single answer to what a system can achieve.
+The permutations are extensive, and traders can spend years refining, optimizing, and evolving their own approach if they choose.

 Why Win Percentage Alone Is Misleading

-While win percentage is an essential metric, it cannot determine profitability on its own.
-For instance, a trading system with a 95% win rate could still lose money after factoring in commissions and costs if its losses are disproportionately large compared to its wins.
+Win percentage is an important metric, but it cannot determine profitability on its own.
+For example, a system with a 95% win rate could still lose money after commissions, slippage, and costs if the losses are too large relative to the wins.

-A more meaningful metric combines win ratio and risk-reward into a measure of expectancy.
+A more useful measure combines win ratio and risk-reward into expectancy.
 For example:

 • A 65% win rate with a 1:1 risk-reward ratio is excellent.